mtromp/lightstone-work/LIGHTSTONE-DATA.md

 - The skin conductance value is multiplied by .01.
 Result: 5.38
 - The heart rate variability value is multiplied by .001.
 Result: 0.538

-The actual range for Skin Conductance is: 3.0 - 15.0
+According to some sources, the actual range for Skin Conductance is: 3.0 - 15.0

-The actual range for Heart Rate Variability is: 1.6 - 2.5 (the example above is using a skin conductance value).
+According to some sources,  the actual range for Heart Rate Variability is:
+1.6 - 2.5 (the example above is using a skin conductance value).

+When the sensors have no fingers in them, then: HRV ~= 2.0 and SCL ~= 0.17